 Course Withdrawal: The W Grade

-Students may withdraw from a course or courses without academic penalty until the published withdrawal deadline of the normal fall or spring semester.
-Students should process their own withdrawals online via Albert Student Center during the first two weeks of the semester.
-After the first two weeks, students must complete a paper add/drop form and submit the form to the Office of Graduate Academics.
-In all cases, students are encouraged to consult with their academic advisers, as withdrawing from certain courses may delay their planned graduation date, and international students should make sure that they do not drop below full-time status (9 credits).
-Students who have been placed on final academic probation are not permitted to withdraw from courses without prior approval from the Office of Graduate Academics.
+Students may drop a course or courses without academic penalty until the add/drop deadline of the semester, as published on the academic calendar.
+After the add/drop period ends, students may elect to withdraw from a course or courses until the published withdrawal deadline.
+Withdrawals differ from drops in that withdrawn courses are awarded a grade of W on students’ transcripts, and students may be financially liable for tuition for the course or courses withdrawn.
+Students are encouraged to consult with their academic advisors before withdrawing, as withdrawing from certain courses may delay their planned graduation date.
+International students should make sure that they do not drop or withdraw below full-time status (9 credits).
+Students who have been placed on final academic probation are not permitted to withdraw from courses without prior approval from their academic advisor and the Office of Graduate Academics.

-When the course duration varies from the norm, such as in six-, nine- or 12-week courses, please consult with the NYU Tandon School of Engineering Records and Registration Office for deadline information.
-Withdrawn courses remain on the student’s transcript with a grade of W and are not calculated into the GPA.
-Once entered on the student’s record, a W cannot be changed to any other grade.
+When the course duration varies from the norm, such as in 6-, 9- or 12-week courses, please see the NYU Tandon School Calendar for deadline information.
+Withdrawn courses remain on the students’ transcripts with a grade of W and are not calculated into the GPA.
+Once entered on students’ records, a W cannot be changed to any other grade.
 An F grade is recorded for any student who ceases to attend a course without formally withdrawing by the required deadline.

-International students who wish to withdraw from a course, or courses, must have prior approval from OGS if withdrawing will leave them with fewer than nine credits of registration.
+International students who wish to withdraw from a course, or courses, must have prior approval from OGS if withdrawing will leave them with fewer than 9 credits of registration.